High-Resolution Structural Biology of Membrane Protein Complexes in Their Native Environment

 - Louis Tung Faat Lai, PhD, Visiting Postdoctoral Fellow

-We use a combination of molecular biology, biochemistry, and biophysical methods to study molecular transport across membranes with a focus on how the immediate native environment influences the structure and function of membrane proteins, but also how proteins and lipids shape and functionalize a lipid membrane.
+We use a combination of molecular biology, biochemistry, and biophysical methods to study molecular transport across membranes, with a focus on how the immediate native environment influences the structure and function of membrane proteins, but also how proteins and lipids shape and functionalize a lipid membrane.

 Cryo-electron microscopy (Cryo-EM) is one of the main structural-biology methods of the lab.
 Using single-particle Cryo-EM, we solve high-resolution structures of membrane proteins in artificial environments such as in detergent micelles and lipid nano-discs.
-But we are extending this approach to studying membrane proteins in their native environment, using native lipid nano-discs, membrane fractions in forms of vesicles, and intact cells and tissues, using a combination of correlative light and electron microscopy techniques, including cryo-fluorescent microscopy, cryo-focused ion beam-scanning electron microscopy (Cryo-FIBSEM), Cryo-EM, and cryo-electron tomography (Cryo-ET).
+However, we are extending this approach to studying membrane proteins in their native environment, using native lipid nano-discs, membrane fractions in forms of vesicles, and intact cells and tissues, using a combination of correlative light and electron-microscopy techniques, including cryo-fluorescent microscopy, cryo-focused ion beam-scanning electron microscopy (Cryo-FIBSEM), Cryo-EM, and cryo-electron tomography (Cryo-ET).

 Structure and function of magnesium channels